codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/github-container-registry.md

 **Important** Make sure that the URL is correct, otherwise, you will receive login errors later on.
 The github-account is your GitHub username.

 ### Tag and push your Docker image

+After you are logged in, you can now tag and push your Docker image to the GitHub Container Registry.
+We will show you two ways to do so.
+The first one is the manual set-up, the second one uses Codefresh to automate the process.

 Use the following command to tag your Docker image